Yevgeny Prigozhin: Wagner Group

-Russian invasion of Ukraine
+Russo-Ukrainian war

 Bakhmut in April 2023.
 At the end of April, Prigozhin said that his forces were losing around 100 men a day.

-Prigozhin rose to prominence during the 2022 Russian invasion of Ukraine.
-During the initial stages, the Russian Ground Forces suffered significant casualties, but the announcement of mobilization for reservists was delayed by Putin.
+Prigozhin rose to prominence after the 2022 Russian invasion of Ukraine.
+During the invasion, the Russian Ground Forces suffered significant casualties, but the announcement of mobilization for reservists was delayed by Putin.
 As a result, authorities actively sought to enlist mercenaries for the invasion, which led to a heightened influence and power for Prigozhin and the Wagner Group.
 Prigozhin was allocated substantial resources, including his own aviation assets.
 Additionally, starting in the summer of 2022, he gained the authority to recruit inmates from Russian prisons into the Wagner Group in exchange for their freedom.
 Western intelligence estimated that the number of Wagner mercenaries increased from "several thousand" fighters around 2017–2018 to approximately 50,000 fighters by December 2022, with the majority comprising criminal convicts recruited from prisons.

 On 13 November 2022, Wagner Group released a video depicting its mercenaries using a sledgehammer to execute Yevgeny Nuzhin, a deserter who had reportedly been returned to the Russians in a prisoner exchange.
 Prigozhin commented, "It seems to me that this film should be called: 'a dog dies a dog's death'" and "It was an excellent directional piece of work, watched in one breath.
 I hope no animals were harmed during filming."
 On 4 May 2023, Prigozhin cautioned against the use of nuclear weapons in response to the 2023 Kremlin drone attack, saying that "We look like clowns threatening to use nuclear weapons in response to a child's drone".